incepter/react-async-states/packages/docs/docs/concepts.md

 ---
 # Concepts and definitions

-The library a piece of state in the memory and gives you full control over it.
+The library gives you a piece of state in the memory and gives you full control over it.

 ## The state